eswann/bootsy/README.md

 Funky fresh (and easy) functional-lite!

-###Why?
+### Why?
-Bootsy was created to make functional composition as easy as possible.
-Sure there are Ramda, Lodash, and others, but the idea behind Bootsy was to make everyday functional tasks easier, and provide additional features that we've found helpful in enterprise production apps.
+Bootsy was created to make functional composition as pragmatic as possible.
+Sure there's Ramda, Lodash, and others, but the idea behind Bootsy was to make everyday functional tasks easier, and provide additional features that we've found helpful in enterprise production apps.

-##Features
+## Features
 ...that set us apart
 * Typescript gives us excellent intellisense and type checking
 * Async pipe/composition